nhansen/GQC/README.md

 ### Plots

 Plot title names for the test assembly haplotype and the benchmark assembly are the names passed with the -A and -B options, respectively.
-The PDF-formatted plots currently produced by qualiffy are the following:
+The PDF-formatted plots currently produced by GQC are the following:

 * <assemblyhaplotype_name>.benchcovered.<benchmark_name>.pdf - a karyotype plot of the benchmark diploid genome with maternal chromosomes on top and paternal chromosomes on bottom.
 Chromosomes are colored in wherever they are covered by an alignment of the tested assembly haplotype
 * <assemblyhaplotype_name>.benchcoveredwitherrors.<benchmark_name>.pdf - same as the "benchcovered" plot, but with a wiggle plot of locations of discrepancies within alignments